adsabs/adsabs.github.io/help/data_faq/_posts/2024-06-02-ScanHistLit.md

 ## Page numbering
 We expect you will take quality assurance measures to guarantee that pages will not be skipped during the scanning process, causing file names to be out of sync with the sequence of pages in the journal.

-We request that each page be scanned and saved as a single TIFF file, named after the journal acronym, volume and page number according to the templates described below; the journal acronym can be provided by the SciX team.
+We request that each page be scanned and saved as a single TIFF file, named after the journal acronym, volume and page number according to the templates described below; the journal acronym can be provided by the NASA SciX team.
 If a journal acronym contains an ampersand (&), it needs to be replaced by a plus sign (+).
 Ideally, file extensions like .tif or .tiff should be omitted.

 Typically, a page in a journal is one of the 6 following types: